height / Altitude

 required to patrol the North Sea for six days without support,

-Class", was designated the R38.
-The ship was also to be armed for the defence of
+as the R 38.
+The ship was also to be armed for the defense of

-ships on escort duty and for attacking other
+ships on escort duty and for attacking other aggressors:

 4x 520 lb of bombs